Negative Investment List in Indonesia to Be Replaced With Positive Investment List

 A new positive investment list will be issued to balance out the negative investment list in Indonesia.
 The new list is meant to encourage and entice foreign investors.
 Previous sectors that were partially closed off to investors are now sectors investors are encouraged to foray into.
 The Government hopes the influx of investments will help promote financial stability and decrease the existing account deficit.
 Finally, the country’s economy has a chance to be boosted in a positive way.

-About the Existing Negative Investment List
+About the Positive Negative Investment List

 - Agriculture: Cultivation of Marijuana

-- Marine Affairs and Fisheries: lifting of valuable artefacts from
+- Marine Affairs and Fisheries:

-- Industry: industrial chemical industry and ozone-depleting substance
+- Industrial chemical industry and ozone-depleting substance

 - Tourism and Creative Economy: gambling/casino